7 Best Places to Go Camping Near Charleston, West Virginia

 Babcock State Park, West Virginia

-Enjoy the best has to offer on this boulder-strewn river.
+Enjoy the best West Virginia has to offer on this boulder-strewn river.
 One of the most popular attractions at Babcock State Park is the working replica of Cooper’s Mill, now called Glade Creek Grist Mill.
 Against a backdrop of fall colors, it creates a scene very much iconic to the great state of West Virginia.

 Campground amenities include two dump stations, drinking water, and a coin-operated laundry room.
 It is open from April until October.